History of Pakistan: Neolithic period

-Mehrgarh is an important neolithic site discovered in 1974, which shows early evidence of farming and herding, and dentistry.
+Mehrgarh is an important Neolithic site discovered in 1974, which shows early evidence of farming and herding, and dentistry.
 The site dates back to 7000–5500 BCE and is located on the Kachi Plain of Balochistan.
-The residents of Mehrgarh lived in mud brick houses, stored grain in granaries, fashioned tools with copper ore, cultivated barley, wheat, jujubes and dates, and herded sheep, goats and cattle.
-As the civilization progressed (5500–2600 BCE) residents began to engage in crafts, including flint knapping, tanning, bead production, and metalworking.
+The residents of Mehrgarh lived in mud brick houses, stored grain in granaries, fashioned tools from copper, cultivated barley, wheat, jujubes and dates, and herded sheep, goats and cattle.
+As the civilisation progressed (5500–2600 BCE) residents began to engage in crafts, including flint knapping, tanning, bead production, and metalworking.
 The site was occupied continuously until 2600 BCE, when climatic changes began to occur.
-Between 2600 and 2000 BCE, region became more arid and Mehrgarh was abandoned in favor of the Indus Valley, where a new civilization was in the early stages of development.
+Between 2600 and 2000 BCE, region became more arid and Mehrgarh was abandoned in favour of the Indus Valley, where a new civilisation was in the early stages of development.